brett-olsen/C64-Bridge-Project/README.md

 You should see **active** and **enabled** in green (if your terminal supports colors)
 <br><br>

-Verify all is working, on the PI Zero
+Verify all is working, on the Pi Zero
 ```
 sudo reboot
 ```